vichaikj/crosshair-overlay/README.md

 # Requirements (if you have Python and want to customize the crosshair)
-Open crosshair.py and do the modification you want on the different values:
+Open crosshair.py and those values as you like:

     line_length = 12  # Dimensions of the "plus" sign (pixels in each direction from center) hole_size = 6  # Size of the "hole" at the center (in pixels)